A Small Blue Key

 She nodded wordlessly.

 “She always was,” Grandfather said.
-“She’s very proud.
-It hurts her to admit she needed anybody.”
+“Proud and strong too, like a wolf.
+It hurt her to admit she needed anybody.”

 “Burgundy Cliffs,” she guessed.